Xinyu-Wu-0000/Mini_Cluster_Manager/README.md

 ### 1. File Structure

 The main entry is `CM.py`, most of the functionality code in in `cluster_manager.py`.
-Client code to be excuted in containers is in `task2.py` and `task3.py`. `data` will be mounted by all container as a shared data volume.
+Client code to be executed in containers is in `task2.py` and `task3.py`. `data` will be mounted by all container as a shared data volume.

 ### 2. Command Help